 What’s Happening with Physician-Assisted Suicide in NH?

-The NH Health and Human Services Committee voted to refer HB1283 for interim study.
-Today, the NH Senate voted, 17-7, to adopt that recommendation, effectively ending the bill this session.
+The NH Health and Human Services Committee voted to refer HB 1283 for interim study.
+The NH Senate voted, 17-7, to adopt that recommendation, effectively ending the bill this session.

 Count Us In: Take the Pledge Toward Zero Suicides